DereHz/OsTicket-Prereqs/README.md

 - Download and install PHP 7.3.8
 - Download and install VC_redist.x86.exe.
 - Download and install MySQL 5.5.62
-  When MySQL downloads: Typical setup -> Launch Configuration Wizard(after install) -> Password1
+  When MySQL downloads: Typical setup -> Launch Configuration Wizard(after install) -> Standard Configuration -> Password1 -> Execute

 Note: if you dont see anything happen immediately after clicking download, give it a few seconds.